ISISMuon/EVA/doc/dev/code_overview.rst

 * ``core/`` contains most of the fundamental non-gui things such as fitting functions, database loading, data loading, config files etc.
 * ``databases/`` contains JSON databases for muonic xray transitions, gamma transitions and electronic xrays.
-* ``gui/`` contains all Qt Designer .ui files and generated python files for the GUI
+* ``gui/`` contains all of the GUI code and "features"
 * ``resources/`` contains images, icons, manual etc.
 * ``util/`` contains a few "utility" functions
-* ``widgets/`` contains all custom widgets for EVA such as custom tables, plotting widgets, as well view "templates"
-* ``windows/`` contains all the standalone windows, including the ``main_window.py`.

 Code entry point
 ------------------
-The main code entry point is ``src/EVA/main.py``, which creates an instance of the QApplication and runs it.
+The main code entry point is ``src/EVA/main.py``. main.py creates an instance of the QApplication and runs it.
 This is the main "event loop" which keeps the program running until user closes the application.

 Custom app class